-Military: Contact your Command Managed Equal Opportunity (CMEO) Manager or Force Command Climate Specialist (CCS) at (808) 473-0161/0826 or email@example.comfirstname.lastname@example.org if you have any EO questions or a complaint.
-If a complaint can not be handled to your satisfaction utilizing the informal complaint venue, you may file a formal complaint if it is made within 60 days of the offending incident, or in the case of a series of incidents, within 60 days of the most recent incident.
-Individuals may file a complaint using NAVPERS 5354/2 (Rev. 07/11), Navy Equal Opportunity (EO) Formal Complaint Form.
-It can be obtained from the Command CMEO, any CCS or downloaded from the Navy EO Office's Web site.
+Military: Contact your Command Managed Equal Opportunity (CMEO) Manager or Force Command Climate Specialist (CCS) ABFCS (AW/SW) Horton at (808) 473-0826/ email@example.com if you have any EO questions or concerns.
+If a report cannot be handled to your satisfaction utilizing the informal complaint venue, you may file a formal report.
+Individuals may file an informal or formal report by contacting the Command CMEO or Force CCS.

 Civilian: Contact the regional servicing EEO Counselor within 45 days of the discriminatory action.
 Complainant may request to participate in the Alternative Dispute Resolution (ADR) process.
 Counseling must be completed within 30 days and ADR within 90 days.
 If counseling or ADR is unsuccessful, the individuals may file a formal complaint with the DON.
 The DON must complete an investigation of the complaint within 180 days of the date the formal complaint is filed.
 Upon completion of an investigation, the complainant has 30 days to request a hearing and decision by an EEO Commission administrative judge; an immediate final decision from the SECNAV; or submit a written request to withdraw the complaint.
 The complaint process and timelines will be explained in detail to all members upon their counseling visit to the regional servicing EEO Office.

+Responsibilities.
 All Commanders, Commanding Officers and Officers-in-Charge are charged with ensuring all personnel are treated with respect and valued equally.
-Ensure the reporting requirements are met and personnel are educated and trained upon reporting onboard (within 30 days to the extent possible) and annually thereafter on EO and grievance procedures as outlined OPNAVINST 5354.1F.
-Assess their command climate within 90 days after assumption of command, with annual follow-up assessments during their command tenure utilizing the triangulation method as defined in OPNAVINST 5354.1F.
+Ensure the reporting requirements are met and personnel are educated and trained upon reporting onboard (within 30 days to the extent possible) and annually thereafter on EO and grievance procedures as outlined OPNA VINST 5354.
+I G. Assess their command climate within 90 days after assumption of command, with annual follow-up assessments during their command tenure utilizing the triangulation method as defined in OPNAVINST 5354. lG.
 Promulgate an EO/EEO policy statement.
-Ensure submission of a Climate Assessment Executive Summary with POA&M to COMSUBPAC CCS within 60 days of completed assessment.
-Ensure your command EO program complies with the CMEO Checklist of OPNAVINST 5354.1F
+Ensure submission of a Climate Assessment Executive Summary with POA&M to COMSUBPAC CCS via Immediate Superior in Command within 60 days of completed assessment.
+Ensure your command EO program complies with the CMEO Checklist of OPNA VIN ST 5354. lG

 The strength of our EO and EEO programs are the foundation of our continued success.
 We are committed to excellence and the fair treatment of all.